AxelOP96/jetbrains/README.md

 // Kate
 // Jane
 // 3desafio
-// IntelliJ IDEA can do something with context near the cursor.
+// IntelliJ IDEA can do something with context near the cursor.(Intellij IDEA puede hacer algo con el contexto cerca del cursor)

-// How to ask for it?
+// How to ask for it?(como pedirlo?)

-//  Select one option from the list
+//  Select one option from the list(selecciona una opcion de la lista)

 // Using Alt+Enter keystroke